dfinity/sol-rpc-canister/examples/basic_solana/README.md

 git submodule update --init --recursive
 ```

-**If you are using MacOS, you'll need to install Homebrew and run `brew install llvm` to be able to compile the example.
+**If you are using macOS, you'll need to install Homebrew and run `brew install llvm` to be able to
-**
+compile the example.**

 ### Acquire cycles to deploy